mimi0000oo/deploylinux/README.md

 # DeployLinux
-Deploy a linux mashine with minimal effort and quick setup.
+Deploy a linux machine with minimal effort and quick setup.
 Used for deploying a Gentoo or Arch linux enviorment.

 # Deployment script